Proposed Hoboken Food Hall Voted Down by Zoning Board

 ^ A map of the food hall – Photo credit: City of Hoboken Meeting Agenda + MVMK Architecture

-What is Envisioned
+What Was Envisioned

 hoboken food hall

-Photo Credit: MVMK Architecture & Design
+Photo Credit: MVMK Architecture + Design

-Gary Mezzatesta, Managing Partner of the Taurasi Group, said that the building’s location is what gave the group the idea for a food hall.
+Gary Mezzatesta, Managing Partner of the Taurasi Group, previously said that the building’s location is what gave the group the idea for a food hall.
 “Hoboken is a mile square, and this building is more or less at the center,” he said.
 “It’s a ten-minute walk from the building to basically anywhere in town.”
 The idea of creating something vibrant that could be a gathering place for residents is what lead the team to explore the concept of a food hall.

 food hall hoboken